 Once on the water we knew it was going to be nothing but rapids for the entire day.
 In fact the area between Gold Springs and Poverty Rock is known as the Rock Garden and more than a few canoes have met their demise here.
 The average gradient according to the map is 2.4 m/km.

-From Coffin Bridge to Poverty Rock its 13 kilometres.
+Canoeing from Coffin Bridge to Poverty Rock – 13 km

-A couple of the rapids in this section are Class II or Class III if the conditions are right (or wrong depending on how you like your rapids.)
+A couple of the rapids in this section of the Milk River are Class II or Class III if the conditions are right (or wrong depending on how you like your rapids.)
 It took us about 90 minutes to get to Poverty Rock from the bridge.

 Once there we were met with the sight of about a dozen canoes.
 As we hadn’t seen a soul on the river we figured we’d have Poverty Rock to ourselves.
 No such luck – so we just humped our stuff away from the main group – and once again felt a sense of privacy.